-Requirements Notes 8 vCPUs - CPU resource shortfalls can occur both on an over-committed host as well as competition for host resources during high IO utilization. - CPU reservations are strongly recommended for the Delphix VM so that Delphix is guaranteed the full complement of vCPUs even when resources are overcommitted. - It is suggested to use a single core per socket unless there are specific requirements for other VMs on the same ESXi host.
-Never allocate all available physical CPUs to virtual machines - CPU for the ESXi Server to perform hypervisor activities must be set aside before assigning vCPUs to Delphix and other VMs. - We recommend that a minimum of 8-10% of the CPUs available are reserved for hypervisor operation. (e.g. 12 vCPUs on a 128 vCore system).
+Notes CPU resource shortfalls can occur both on an over-committed host as well as competition for host resources during high IO utilization.
+CPU reservations are strongly recommended for the Delphix VM so that Delphix is guaranteed the full complement of vCPUs even when resources are overcommitted.
+It is suggested to use a single core per socket unless there are specific requirements for other VMs on the same ESXi host. - CPU for the ESXi Server to perform hypervisor activities must be set aside before assigning vCPUs to Delphix and other VMs. - We recommend that a minimum of 8-10% of the CPUs available are reserved for hypervisor operation. (e.g. 12 vCPUs on a 128 vCore system).